Syrian Communist Party (Bakdash)

-The Syrian Communist Party (الحزب الشيوعي السوري) is a banned communist party in Syria.
-It is Marxist–Leninist and anti-revisionist in its orientation.
+The Syrian Communist Party (الحزب الشيوعي السوري) is a banned Marxist-Leninist party in Syria.
+It is anti-revisionist in its orientation.

 It emerged from a split from the original Syrian Communist Party and originated from the anti-revisionist and anti-Perestroika faction of the latter.

 The party supported the Assad government and was consequently banned by the transitional government after the Assad government's fall.

 History

 The party emerged from a split in the Syrian Communist Party in 1986, as formed by the anti-Perestroika faction led by Khalid Bakdash.
 Khalid Bakdash died in 1995 and was succeeded as secretary of his party faction by his widow, Wisal Farha Bakdash.
 At the time of the Damascus Spring in 2000, the party was able to publish a newspaper called Sawt al-Shaab ("Voice of the People").
 The party also suffered another rift that year, leading to the formation of the People's Will Party led by Qadri Jamil.

 The party's last secretary general was Ammar Bakdash, who succeeded his mother in the party's leadership.

 Until 29 March 2023, Mohammad Fayez al-Barasha was the party's only cabinet minister.

 Following the fall of the Assad regime, the party was banned by the Syrian transitional government due to its support for the Assad Government.
 The ban was condemned by the Iraqi Communist Party and the Communist Party of Kurdistan – Iraq.

-Ammar Bakdash, the founder of the party died in Greece in July 2025.
+Ammar Bakdash died in Greece in July 2025.
 The Party afterwards sent a letter thanking the Communist Party of Greece for hospitality to Ammar Bakdash during his stay.